ryanmuller/pkb/README.md

 language intelligence and UI affordances.
 (Example: automatically suggesting related pages and allowing components to be dragged into any of them.)

+Next steps:

+- Convert client to React for better code organization and faster rendering.
+- Convert server to Clojure.
+The JVM ecosystem has strong NLP libraries.
+- Explore automation features.
+- Begin visual design.